jankowtf/reactr/README.md

 })
 ```

-The main difference to using `setReactiveS3()` consists in the classes that are used: instead of class `ReactiveObject.S3` class `ReactiveShinyObject` (and the classes that this class inherits from) is used:
+The main difference to using `setReactive()` consists in the classes that are used: instead of class `ReactiveObject.S3` class `ReactiveShinyObject` (and the classes that this class inherits from) is used:

 ```
 reg_x_1 <- getFromRegistry("x_1")